Entertainment News Roundup: Man accused of tackling comic Dave Chappelle on stage is charged with assault; Pastor sues Kanye West, saying 'Donda' track ripped off the sermon and more | Entertainment

 Entertainment News Roundup: Man accused of tackling comic Dave Chappelle on stage is charged with assault; Pastor sues Kanye West, saying 'Donda' track ripped off the sermon and more

-Other new entrants at a November ceremony in Los Angeles will be rocker Pat Benatar, pop group Eurythmics, and singers Lionel Richie and Carly Simon.
+Dropping several projects, including Markle's, was part of strategic decisions on production of animated series, the company said in a statement, without providing further details on its decision.
 Man accused of attacking comic Dave Chappelle charged with four misdemeanors A 23-year-old man accused of attacking comedian Dave Chappelle during a performance was charged on Thursday with four misdemeanor criminal counts after the city's district attorney declined to bring more serious charges.

 Following is a summary of current entertainment news briefs.